alaasmagi/sectors-task/README.md

 ## Improvements & scaling possibilities

-### Taxation
+### Authentication (frontend side)
-* Some kind of tax office API could be used to get the most updated taxation data
+* JWT based authentication could be used to make frontend safe to use.

-### More AI models as options
+### Authentication (backend side)
-* As OpenAI develops more and more different AI models, they could be added in this openai-enhancer-app as options
+* Some sort of authorization could be used to make backend admin UI safe for managing database.

-### Mobile Application
+### Further application development
-* Separate mobile application could be made with React Native or Flutter to make UX better on mobile interfaces
+* This sector form app could be just the beginning of a great web application with a lot of functionality.